Are you experiencing the signs and symptoms of trauma?

 What is EMDR?

 EMDR, as with most therapy approaches, focuses on the individual’s present concerns.
 The EMDR approach believes past emotionally-charged experiences are overly influencing your present emotions, sensations, and thoughts about yourself.
-As an example; “do you ever feel worthless although you know you are a worth wile person?”
+As an example; “do you ever feel worthless although you know you are a worthwhile person?”

 EMDR processing helps you break through the emotional blocks that are keeping you from living an adaptive, emotionally-healthy life.